naverill/radio-pulsar-nav/docs/3 Positioning-Plugin.md

 sudo apt install libgdal-dev      # GDAL for TIFF processing
 ```

 ###  Load DEM Files
 The JAXA ALOS Global Digital Surface Model dataset is a collection of GEOTiff files with a file resolution of one degree latitude/longitude and a pixel resolution of one arcsecond (approx 30m).
 Each pixel stores an average elevation in metres that indicates the height of that point above sea level.
 The files can be downloaded from [JAXA Earth Observation Research Center](https://www.eorc.jaxa.jp/ALOS/en/aw3d30/data/) website.
-The code will look for the files in the local install of tempo2 in the following folder:
+The code will look for the DSM files in the local install of tempo2 in the following folder:

 ```sh
 mkdir ${TEMPO2}/map_data